SIR Epidemics on Evolving Erd\H{o}s-R\'enyi Graphs: Introduction

-Combining \eqref{cont} and \eqref{discont}, the phase transition for the final epidemic size of the SIR-$\omega$ model near $\lambda_c$ is discontinuous if and only if \eqref{cond_discont} holds. \end{theorem} Theorem \ref{phase} is proved by showing the convergence of $T^{(n)}/n$ in the case of \eqref{cond_cont}.
-Our approach is inspired by \cite{BB}.
-We now introduce a few more notations.
-Suppose the underlying graph has $n$ vertices, then we set \begin{itemize} \item $S^{(n)}(t)$: the number of susceptible vertices at time $t$, \item $I^{(n)}(t)$: the number of infected vertices at time $t$, \item $I^{(n)}_E(t)$: the number of infectious (i.e., infected--susceptible) edges at time $t$, \item $\tau^{(n)}$: the first time when $I_E^{(n)}$ reaches 0, \item $W^{(n)}(t)$: the number of susceptible--susceptible edges at time $t$ that were created by rewirings, \item ${\mathbf X}^{(n)}(t)=(S^{(n)}(t),I^{(n)}(t),I^{(n)}_E(t),W^{(n)}(t))$. \end{itemize} Note that $\tau^{(n)}$ can be understood as the \emph{terminal time} since no more vertices can be infected after $\tau^{(n)}$.
-Also, recall that we use $T^{(n)}$ to denote the final epidemic size, which is equal to $n-S^{(n)}(\tau^{(n)})$.
+We emphasize that, while the gap between \eqref{cond_discont} and \eqref{bbcond_cont} may seem to be not very large, overcoming it requires new ideas that are quite different from \cite{MR4456028}.
+To start we re-use the infrastructure built in \cite{MR4456028}.
+Suppose the underlying graph has $n$ vertices, then we set \begin{itemize} \item $S^{(n)}(t)$: the number of susceptible vertices at time $t$, \item $I^{(n)}(t)$: the number of infected vertices at time $t$, \item $I^{(n)}_E(t)$: the number of infectious (i.e., infected--susceptible) edges at time $t$, \item $\tau^{(n)}$: the first time when $I_E^{(n)}$ reaches 0, \item $W^{(n)}(t)$: the number of susceptible--susceptible edges at time $t$ that were created by rewiring, \item ${\mathbf X}^{(n)}(t)=(S^{(n)}(t),I^{(n)}(t),I^{(n)}_E(t),W^{(n)}(t))$. \end{itemize} Note that $\tau^{(n)}$ can be understood as the \emph{terminal time} since no more vertices can be infected after $\tau^{(n)}$.
+Also, recall that we use $\Lambda^{(n)}$ to denote the final epidemic size, which is equal to $n-S^{(n)}(\tau^{(n)})$.
 As will be clear soon, ${\mathbf X}^{(n)}$ is more amenable to analysis after a \emph{random time-transform}.
-Specifically, we multiply all transition rates of the SIR-$\omega$ process (which is a Markov chain) by $n/ \lambda I_E^{(n)}(t)$.
+Specifically, we multiply all transition rates of the SIR-$\omega$ process (which is a Markov chain) by $n/ (\lambda I_E^{(n)}(t))$.
 We use a hat to denote the quantities in the time-changed process.
 For instance, $\hat{\tau}^{(n)}$ is the terminal time in the time-transformed model.
-Note that ${\mathbf{X}}(0)=\hat{{\mathbf{X}}}(0)$.
-Also, $\hat{T}^{(n)}$ is the final epidemic size in the time-changed model, which is necessarily equal to $T^{(n)}$.
-For the ease of notations we sometimes suppress the dependence on $n$ when there are no ambiguities.
+Note that ${\mathbf{X}}^{(n)}(0)=\hat{{\mathbf{X}}}^{(n)}(0)$.
+Also, $\hat{\Lambda}^{(n)}$ is the final epidemic size in the time-changed model, which is necessarily equal to $\Lambda^{(n)}$.
 We emphasize that \emph{these notations are fixed throughout the paper}.

 Our goal is to give a deterministic approximation for $\hat{\mathbf X}(t)$.
-Consider the following system of equations
+Consider the following system of equations: